cs4372/ios-study-guide/basics/UICollectionView/UICollectionView.md

 ## UICollectionView

+- Collection views can display cells in grids, columns, rows, or tables.
 - allows you to lay out /customize items however you want
-- layouts in grids instead of rows like a table view
+- layouts in grids instead of only rows like a table view
 - has a UICollectionViewLayout object, so you can customize the layout of the collection view
 - setup is very similar to UITableView